How to Saltwater Fish

 Here are 5 types of lures you can try:

 Jigs are some of the most popular lures around.
 Used in both freshwater and saltwater, jigs come in many different shapes, colors, and sizes.
 Jigs usually consist of a weighted head and a hook or a slender, narrow metal jig.
 This is when the jigging technique should come into play.

 Poppers are either wooden or plastic lures that are typically used in topwater fishing techniques.
 Carved with the cupped faces, poppers are designed to create topwater commotion to attract predators.
 While they are often used for other species, they are primarily known for their use in bass fishing.

-Spoons are exactly what they seem.
+Spoons are exactly what they seem – they have the concave shape of a spoon.
 Spoon lures shimmer like the scales on a small baitfish to imitate prey.
 They come in many different weights and colors and are useful in multiple fishing techniques.
-However, two primary uses are: cast and retrieve, and trolling.
-They are effective for covering large distances with a quick retrieve.
-This makes them an effective method for finding fish in an unknown area.
+However, their two primary uses are to troll or cast and retrieve.
+They are effective for covering large distances with a quick retrieve, making them an effective method for finding fish in an unknown area.
 They are effective in trolling for the same reason.

 Spinners or spinner baits are used to catch inshore or freshwater species.
 This bait works by having an arm or blade spin around a hook or a lead head jig.
 Spinner baits work by imitating the sounds and movements of prey.

-Serving as one of the most basic and easiest knots, clinch knots are used when tying hooks, various lures, and swivels to a line.
-(Watch a video of how to tie an improved clinch knot)
+Serving as one of the most basic and easiest knots, improved clinch knots are used when tying hooks, various lures and swivels to a line.
+Watch a video of how to tie an improved clinch knot.

 The uni-knot, also known as the Duncan knot, is not only extremely versatile but also extremely easy to master.
 It is most notably used when tying lines together (double uni knot) or tying a hook or lure to your line.
 Watch a video on how to tie a uni and double uni knot.